Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - Note that the length of the password is more important security wise 16 characters is very secure 8 characters is cracked instantly.
 12 in 4 weeks, 16 in 35 thousand years

+ ## Magic of the sudo command in linux